 - Stick insects drop more than 100 eggs from treetops that free-fall to the ground, where they overwinter in the leaf litter until spring.
 These eggs are disguised to look just like seeds.
 The ruse attracts ants, who take the seeds back to their nests and bury them, where the baby stick insects hatch safely beneath the soil.

-Tiger swallowtail butterfly's cocoon (Photo: Dean Morley, Flickr)
+Tiger swallowtail butterfly's chrysalis (Photo: Dean Morley, Flickr)

 Leafcutter nest cavity (Photo: Sara Morris)